edcasillas/gamemaker-common-utils/README.md

 - Release export and deployment are intentionally separate.
 The tooling never publishes automatically after an export; the exact artifact must be tested and deployment must be invoked explicitly.

-## Roadmap

-No additional modules are currently planned for the extraction roadmap.

-`.yymps` packaging is not part of the active roadmap.
-It creates copied import packages rather than the editable submodule + symlink links used by current consumers.